 Please can I cancel my registration of interest?

 The registration of interest isn’t a binding agreement so there is no action you need to take.
 You may subsequently receive an invitation from us to apply, but you can ignore the invitation if you receive it.

 I’ve been invited to apply, and have submitted an application.
 How long does the application process take?

 I have signed the documentation.
-How long should I expect until I get paid?
+How long will it be until the loan is paid into my account?